ASD-Blueprint/desktop.gov.au/blueprint/client-devices.md

 Network Bridging | Disabled | As per ACSC hardening guidance for Windows 10 1909 and security and compliance requirements.
 Wake on LAN (WoL) | Configured via existing SCCM solution if in use | Wake on LAN configured to allow existing SCCM management tasks to operate on computers regardless of power status.

-Table 86 Wireless Configuration applicable to all agencies and implementation types
+Wireless Configuration applicable to all agencies and implementation types

 Configuration | Value | Description
 --- | --- | ---